Table of Contents

 In order to submit to the Population Dynamics Lab, you will need to submit the following in the submission portal:

-The Denominator: your full (long-form) written contribution based on the accepted content types
+The Denominator: your full (long-form) written contribution based on the accepted content types and link to Git repository

 The Download: a shorter piece written for popular dissemination with an image that represents your “download” or bottom-line message.